pulumi/pulumi-hugo/themes/default/content/blog/ai-assist-improvements/index.md

 Pulumi Cloud [Resource Search](/docs/pulumi-cloud/insights/search) AI assist functionality is now generally available to all organizations!
 In addition we have shipped some improvements to the feature to make it easier to use and more discoverable: a toggle on the search bar, suggested queries and an "I'm Feeling Lucky" button to generate a random query for you.

 <!--more-->
-See it in action in the gif below!
+See it in action below!

 ![Walking through the new AI assist experience](https://www.pulumi.com/uploads/feeling-lucky.gif)